 It's not something you have to commit to for a long time, as live chats can easily be turned off.
 You might only have it on for a few hours per day or you might want to only gather feedback for a week and then assess it before running another week a few months later.
 It's a flexible tool.

-You can then use it as an evidence source by analysing the transcripts later on.
+You can then use it as an evidence source by analysing the transcripts.
 Going through written feedback can be time-consuming but if you dedicate a bit of time every week it shouldn’t be too hard.
 It’s a good idea to do a first pass to weed out any chats that are irrelevant or don't go anywhere (which can be quite common) and then a second one to categorise the feedback you get by sentiment, much like with other unplanned feedback.

 With this document you can keep track of the most common issues that users have and can create a record of which areas of your site are causing the most problems.
 The transcripts may immediately tell you what is required to make or fix or it could be a starting point to gather more evidence.
 Not all users will be able to identify why they are having a problem but if you see repeated live chats being triggered on a certain page it suggests something on there isn't working as well as it could be.